concur/developer.concur.com/src/2018-year-in-review.markdown

 ### Condense documentation for ease of use

+Also due to unfortunate choices in the past we ‘over documented’ some APIs leading to a lot more confusion than was necessary.
+We set out to condense these back down so the developer could visit one page to understand a complete end-to-end API rather than having to navigate multiple pages and piece things together.

 Our content management system is a GitHub repository and as such it is wired for continuous improvement.
 This plus the sheer magnitude of some of the improvements makes it a challenge to completely visualize a before and after of many improvements.

-Let me give you one example of about thirty we have done this year -- Image v1.
+Let me give you one example of about thirty we have done this year for this condensation pivot – Image v1.

 **Before**